Article | Last updated: 20/08/2015 | Ministry of Agriculture and Food

 Ecological farming enhances natural diversity.
 Organic food is produced without the use of synthetic chemical pesticides and fertilizers.
 Combined with crop rotation, this will boost biological diversity.
 Regarding soil quality and structure, organic farming causes less soil compaction and erosion.

-The regulations are part of the EEA Treaty.
-Through the EEA regulations, Norway is required to have a public control authority.
-The Norwegian Food Safety Authority (NFSA) is the supervisory authority and has delegated executive control to Debio.
+As part of the EEA Agreement the label "organic" is protected by the regulations for organic production and labelling of organic agricultural products,.
+The EEA acquis requires that Norway maintains a public control system.
+The Norwegian Food Safety Authority is the supervisory authority and has delegated executive control to Debio.